abar193/CardsServer/README.md

 * For methods attackIsValid, canPlayCard server may return Game.network.ServerResponses.ResponseTrue/ResponseFalse/ResponseIllegal
 * For methods playCard, commitAttack(int, int, int) return values are either ResponseIllegal or ResponseOk.

+To respond for server's "selectTarget" request client should send JSON object with pair "return": "selectTarget", and two integer values for keys "side" and
+"position" showing selected unit's side and position.
+For this input server generates no response other than sending new field situation.

 As output send to client from Game.players.PlayerInterface, and Game.ui.VisualSystemInterface methods so far only reciveInfo, reciveAction, and run() are implemented, while run has no client-side-stop-signal, and lasts 30 seconds.